Commonwealth of Catalonia: The long road to reform

-The first President of the Commonwealth of Catalonia was Enric Prat de la Riba and the second was the architect Josep Puig i Cadafalch, both of the Lliga Regionalista, who led a programme to create an efficient infrastructure of roads and ports, hydraulic works, railways, telephones, charities and healthcare.
+The first President of the Commonwealth of Catalonia was Enric Prat de la Riba and the second was the architect Josep Puig i Cadafalch, both of the Lliga Regionalista, who led a programme of modernisation, to create an efficient infrastructure of roads and ports, hydraulic works, railways, telephones, charities and healthcare.
 The Commonwealth also undertook initiatives to increase agricultural and forest yields, introducing technological improvements, the improvement of services and education, and promoting education in technologies necessary for Catalan industry.

+Prat de la Riba’s stated wish was, “All the villages of Catalonia with a school, a library, a telephone and a road to reach them!”

 The Commonwealth was dissolved and outlawed under Miguel Primo de Rivera's dictatorship on 20 March 1925.

 Structure

-The Assembly of the Commonwealth was initially made up of 36 for councillors from Province of Barcelona and 20 from each of the Provinces of Tarragona, Girona and Lleida) and elected Enric Prat de la Riba, leader of the Regionalist League, as president of the Commonwealth on 6 April 1914.
-In addition to the assembly and the president, the Commonwealth included an Executive council made up of 2 councillors from each province.
+The Assembly of the Commonwealth was initially made up of 36 for councilors from Province of Barcelona and 20 from each of the Provinces of Tarragona, Girona and Lleida) and elected Enric Prat de la Riba, leader of the Regionalist League, as president of the Commonwealth on 6 April 1914.
+In addition to the assembly and the president, the Commonwealth included an Executive council made up of 2 councilors from each province.

+By 1920, all services previously provided by provincial councils had been transferred to the Commonwealth.

 Legacy

 The Commonwealth created and consolidated a set of cultural and scientific institutions (most of which still exist today) to give greater prestige to Catalan language and culture, such as the Institut d'Estudis Catalans (Institute of Catalan Studies), the Biblioteca de Catalunya (Library of Catalonia), the Escola Industrial (Industrial School), the Escola Superior de Belles Arts (College of Fine Arts), the College of Higher Commercial Studies or the Escola del Treball (College of Industry).
 Prat de la Riba also created, the Escola de l'Administració Local (School of Local Administration), and required Catalan civil servants to have attended this institution.

 Another important effort of the Commonwealth was the promotion of the work of Pompeu Fabra, who was chiefly responsible for the current Catalan writing system and linguistic standard.

 On 25 January 1919, the Commonwealth approved a draft Statute of Autonomy.
 This Statute envisaged an autonomous government made up of a parliament, an executive and a governor-general, defined an autonomous financial framework and delineated the powers of the state and a government of Catalonia.
 The draft was rejected by the Spanish government, but it remained a point of reference for the drafting of the 1932 Statute of Autonomy.

+Ultimately moderate Catalanism failed because it never represented the masses in Catalonia.
+To Catalan nationalists the Lliga thus became an ‘appendix of monarchical conservatism’ and its insistence on a solution within Spain began to be seen as a permanent denial of the rights of Catalonia.
+From the dissolution of the Commonwealth, Catalanism turned distinctly to the left.